 Right.
 And so to sort of end it here and throw you this and see what kind of bank shot you want to make with it.
 I find myself perhaps because I am an uncredentialed wild animal living in the temple of SFI in a lot of these conversations about what it means, how like how do we rethink the nature of our agreements around authority and around consensus in an age when the world is changing so fast, that it's sort of like this Pharaoh magnetics model in which things fall apart, that you, you pump the rate of change up too high.

 Michael Garfield (1h 5m 2s):

 And that the fact that you got a degree in a field 10 years ago doesn't necessarily mean that that degree is an effective compression of your expertise in that field.
-And I'm just curious, you know, given the amount of time you spend with these problems, you know, how you look at problems like these problems, like the insufficiency of the Gini coefficient, the way that we think about gross domestic product, you know, that like our economic measures are not adequate to the complexity of the world that we live in and where you're thinking on phase transitions and in computational hardness weighs in on how we might steer ourselves to storm some inkling of an answer to problems like these.
+And I'm just curious, given the amount of time you spend with these problems, how you look at problems like these problems, like the insufficiency of the genie coefficient, the way that we think about gross domestic product, that like our economic measures are not adequate to the complexity of the world that we live in and where you're thinking on phase transitions and in computational hardness weighs in on how we might steer ourselves to storm some inkling of an answer to problems like these.

 Cris Moore (1h 5m 47s):

-I mean, I am not an economist, but certainly there's a lot of disagreement about what economic indicators are relevant.
-And people try to invent various economic indicators that for instance, say something more about how people who are not stock market investors, how their lives are going, right.
-And so, I mean, the stock market is doing great, but the stock market is not, the economy is so what is the economy and how do we measure its success?
+I am not an economist, but certainly there's a lot of disagreement about what economic indicators are relevant.
+And people try to invent various economic indicators that for instance, say something more about how people who are not stock market investors, how their lives are going.
+The stock market is doing great, but the stock market is not, the economy is so what is the economy and how do we measure its success?
 But I know a number of people work on on that kind of thing.
 And I don't know if some of those alternate measures are really catching on and entering the general parlance.
-I mean, we can't even agree in this country whether the deficit matters or not.
+We can't even agree in this country whether the deficit matters or not.

 Cris Moore (1h 6m 31s):